 - 1 large onion chopped

-- 4-5 cloves of garlic, peeled and finely chopped
+- 4-5 cloves garlic peeled and finely chopped

 - 2 cups pureed cooked pumpkin or 1 cup canned pumpkin

-- 1 16-ounce can chili beans or pinto beans
+- 1 16-ounce can pinto beans (or chili beans, see Notes)

-- 5 medium red potatoes, diced into 1/2 inch cubes
+- 5 medium red or gold potatoes diced into 1/2 inch cubes

 - pinch of cayenne or other red pepper